alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/catalog_artifact_repositories.md

 ## Git

 In git, the reference of an artifact is this path inside the git project.
 If your repo as a new commit between two deployments, Alien will redownload your artifact.
+To refer to your artifact file, use the following syntax : `<branch or tag>:<file path>`.
+If you don't specific a branch or a tag, the default branch 'master' will be used.

 Example :
 {% highlight yaml %}